laurahdezlorenzo/graph_genetics/README.md

 ## Description

-This is the code repository for the paper entitled "Graph classification for phenotype prediction in neurodegenerative diseases".
+This is the code repository for the paper entitled *Graph classification for phenotype prediction in neurodegenerative diseases*.
 The repository follows the methodology and results presented in the abovementioned work.

 ![Image](figure1.png)